tyreepearson/field-workshops-terraform/docs/index.md

 - It supports fine-grained policies that use conditional logic.
   - For example - "Is this image in the supported images list?"

+???

+Sentinel is a policy as code language.
+Sentinel enables fine grained logic based policies such as legal, regulatory, and compliance frameworks to be codified.
+Everyone here is familiar with Terraform, so Sentinel is the policy framework to what Terraform is to Infrastructure as code.
+Where Terraform allows you to codify the infrastructure and definte that repatable consumable pattern.
+It is its own language that is based on HCL and JSON patterns.
+It supports fine grained and logical policies.
+So not only can we validate things like if a image is supported, or can this be done in this region for this cloud, or if this provider can actually be used in my organsization but also do conditional logic.
+No provisioning after 5 pm, no provisioning on weekends, cost estimaization consumptions, valdiating that im not going to overspend for particular workflows.

 ---
 name: sentinel-overview2